Innocent and Facing Charges That Would Have Ruined My Life

 A bigger issue that arises if you are caught driving outside the bounds of a conditional license while you are on probation or while you have a conditional discharge pending, is that your conduct may result in not only a violation of VTL 1196 (not so serious), but also either a Violation of Conditional Discharge (pretty serious) or a Violation of Probation (extremely serious).
 I discuss these violations in another article on this site.

 If a court or the DMV suspends or revokes your license, it’s important that you not drive until your lawyer helps you get a valid license.
+We offer upfront pricing estimates on our website, excellent trial results, and outstanding client reviews.
 If you are facing a charge of AUO, Contact us at (585) 485-0025 for a free telephone consultation and case evaluation.